mikependon/RepoDB/RepoDb.Documents/documentation.md

 var stockRepository = new StockRepository(connectionString);
 var stocks = stockRepository.Query();
 ```
 Above snippet will return all the `Stock` records from the database.
-You can filter the data using the `where` parameter.
+The data can filtered using the `where` parameter.
 See sample below.

 Implicit way:
 ```